 Press ESC and Down Arrow together.
 A gray menu should appear.

-Use the Down Arrow to highlight "SD update BootImg" (this loads EbootO3.raw) and hit Enter to select it. *
+If one of your extracted files was "EbootO3.raw", use the Down Arrow to highlight "SD update BootImg" (this loads EbootO3.raw) and hit Enter to select it.
+Otherwise skip ahead to the "SD update OS" line below.

 When that completes, it will again go back to the splash screen.
 Quickly press ESC and Down Arrow together again, then press Down Arrow twice to highlight "SD update OS" (this loads FLASHO3.bin)and Enter to select it.
 This will take a couple minutes.